 Otti Berger: Weaving for Modernist Architecture

-Gain a new perspective on the relationship between textiles and space and follow key moments of an extraordinary interdisciplinary artistic research project into a textile designer’s ouevre
+This talk offers an entirely new perspective on the relationship between textiles and space, analysing key moments of a remarkable interdisciplinary artistic research project into a radical textile designer’s oeuvre

 Book now